Kosztyk/Airconnect-WebUI/README.md

 # AirConnect Admin

-AirConnect Admin is a lightweight sidecar web UI for managing an existing `1activegeek/airconnect` container.
+AirConnect Admin is a lightweight sidecar web UI for managing airconnect service.

 ## What it does